rdlarosa2/chalenge-domus-v2/README.md

 # Prerequisites (Windows 64 bits OS)

-1. You need to have jdk 21 installed in the machine where you will execute the API.
+1. You need to have installed jdk 21 in the machine where you will execute the API.
+2. You need to have installed a recent version of git
+3. You need to have installed a recent version of maven

 # Installation (Windows 64 bits OS)